PagerDuty/terraform-provider-pagerduty/website/docs/r/service.html.markdown

   * `auto_resolve_timeout` - (Optional) Time in seconds that an incident is automatically resolved if left open for that long.
 Disabled if not set.
   * `acknowledgement_timeout` - (Optional) Time in seconds that an incident changes to the Triggered State after being Acknowledged.
 Disabled if not set.
   * `escalation_policy` - (Required) The escalation policy used by this service.
+  * `alert_creation` - (Optional) Must be one of two values.
+PagerDuty receives events from your monitoring systems and can then create incidents in different ways.
+Value "create_incidents" is default: events will create an incident that cannot be merged.
+Value "create_alerts_and_incidents" is the alternative: events will create an alert and then add it to a new incident, these incidents can be merged.

 You may specify one optional `incident_urgency_rule` block configuring what urgencies to use.
 Your PagerDuty account must have the `urgencies` ability to assign an incident urgency rule.